KQM-git/TCL/equipment/weapons/claymores.md

   * 3-2: 1.17-1.18s
   * 2-1: 1.17-1.18s
 * Serpent Spine's damage taken increase affects shields.
+* The buff timer starts ticking and continues ticking whether the holder is on the field or not.
+However the character only gains a stack every 4 seconds if that character is on field.
+* The buff timer resets when you take damage that would cause you to lose a stack.
 {% endtab %}

 {% tab title="Details" %}